jerus1403/mysite-backend/README.md

 # mysite-backend

-This is API backend for My site using Serverless framework
+This is API backend for www.adominus.com using Serverless framework